fevereiro/spring-azure-function/README.md

 ## Features

 This is a sample application to showcase the use of Spring Cloud Function on top of Azure Functions.
-The application consumes an external API (https://www.gov.uk/bank-holidays.json") and generate a .csv file based on external API Response.
+The application consumes an external API (https://www.gov.uk/bank-holidays.json") and generate a .csv England and Wales bank holidays according to year param.

 ## Getting Started